BarbyKelly/project-5/README.md

     - Fill in E-mail address,E-mail address confirmation, Username, Password and Password(again)
       - Users are reminded: 'Please fill in this field' if they leave a required field blank
     - Click on 'Back to Sign In' button to return to 'Sign In' form
-    - Click on 'Sign Up' button to Sign Up:
+    - Click on 'Sign Up' button to Sign Up

 - Click on Cart to open Shopping Cart page
   - Click on 'Back to Shopping' if no items in the cart

-  - Click on 'Proceed to Secure Checkout' in the pop-up, after adding an item into the cart:
+  - Click on "Proceed to Secure Checkout" in the pop-up, after adding an item into the cart:

     ![Added to cart pop up](docs/readme_images/proceed_to_checkout_opt_50.png)